kxcrl/ravensaga/docs/terminology.md

 - A percent roll.
 Written as d100, this uses two ten-sided dice read left to right.
 For example, a roll of a 4 on the left and a 5 on the right is a 45.

 **Attribute Modifier**: How far an attribute is above or below 10.
 For example, a Character with a Strong value of 15 would have a Strength Modifier of 5.
 Alternatively, with a value of 7 they would have a modifier of -3.

+**Success by X**: How far the result of a roll is below a target number.
+For example, if a skill is level 4, rolling a 1 would be success by 3.